scubism/OrangeWinRT/README.md

 ### Package

-* Include the OrangeWinRT folder (which could be a git submodule) as a project in your solution, and restore dependent packages as above; Currently we do not publish it in the nuget gallery..
+* Include the OrangeWinRT folder as a project in your solution, and restore dependent packages as above; Currently we do not publish it in the nuget gallery..

 ## Licence